dask/governance/membership.md

 2. The member has demonstrated technical familiarity with git and GitHub (and so, for example, is unlikely to accidentally mess with history or merge PRs in an unclean state)
+3. The member has demonstrated a commitment to resolving other peoples' problems and not just their own problems or the problems of their organization.

 In the case of the more critical repositories (dask/dask, dask/distributed) then at least three owners should agree to give privileges.

 Teams
 -----